Religion in Belize: Islam

 Islam is one of the smallest minority faiths in Belize, which is a predominantly Christian country.
 There is an estimated total Muslim population of 577, representing 0.2 percent of the total population.
 There is an Islamic mission of Belize (IMB) headquartered in Belize City.
-There is also a presence of fast growing dynamic worldwide Ahmadiyya Muslim Jamaat since 2013.
-They have a membership of about 200 from all over Belize.
-They have three mosques in Belize.
-Masjid Noor in Belize City is situated on George Price Highway.
+Ahmadiya Muslim Jama’at built Masjid Noor in Belize City is situated on George Price Highway.
 They have mosques in Belmopan and Orange Walk.

 The Muslim Community Primary School (MCPS) was recognised by the government in 1978 and offers Islamic as well as elementary level academic courses to Muslim and non-Muslim children.

 Hinduism

 Hinduism is a minority faith in Belize.
 According to 2010 census, 0.2% of Belize population is Hindu.
-Though 3.9% of the population of Belize are Indians, most of them are Christians.
-Only about 40% are still Hindus.
+It is followed mainly by the Indo-Belizeans.
 The Hindu community in Belize today consists mostly of families who arrived in the 1950s, when Belize was still a British colony.
-The community is composed almost entirely of Sindhis and so there are few cultural differences within it.
+The community is composed almost entirely of Sindhis/ Indo-Pakistanis and so there are few cultural differences within it.